 It appears these criminals were spending the clients’ money on their luxurious lifestyle, so it’s unlikely that the clients will be able to simply ask for their money back.
 Fortunately, these victims do have a couple of different legal options when it comes to attempting to recover their losses.

-According to Boddy’s lawyer directory profile on the Washington State Bar Association’s (WSBA) website, it can be determined that he in fact carried liability insurance for his personal injury law practice.
+According to Boddy’s lawyer directory profile on the Washington State Bar Association’s (WSBA) website, it can be determined that he in fact carried liability insurance for his law practice.
 This is a significant development, as those who were victimized by this attorney could potentially bring a legal malpractice claim against him to recoup their losses.

 This unfortunate situation also demonstrates the importance for special programs such as the Lawyers’ Fund for Client Protection, which “was established for the purpose of relieving or mitigating a pecuniary loss sustained by any client.”
 According to the WSBA, this fund is meant to cover losses “due to the dishonesty of, or failure to account for money or property entrusted to, any member of the WSBA in connection with the member’s practice of law or while acting as a fiduciary in a matter related to the member’s practice of law.”

 There will always be a few bad apples in any profession that will inevitably give that profession a bad name, and this is clearly one of those instances.
-This scenario also highlights the importance of researching and evaluating a number of different personal injury attorneys before choosing to hire them.
+This scenario also highlights the importance of researching and evaluating a number of different personal injury attorneys before choosing to hire one.
 Those of Boddy’s clients who have been victimized would likely need to consult with the WSBA or another attorney to determine the best legal options for recovering their damages moving forward, which understandably might be difficult to stomach after the ordeal that they’ve been through.